 UK students are entitled to certain financial support from the government in the form of loans.
 There are two repayable loans available to you when you go to university for the first time – a Tuition Fee Loan and a Maintenance Loan.

-The good news about tuition fee and maintenance loans is that you don’t have to repay either of them until you have graduated and are in full-time employment earning more than £27,295 per year.
+The good news about tuition fee and maintenance loans is that you don’t have to repay either of them until you have graduated and are in full-time employment earning more than £27,295 per year (current figure).
 This will be deducted at source, like tax, so it will automatically come out of your wages each month.

 You’ll only have one repayment to make, as the Student Loans Company will combine the totals of your tuition fee and maintenance loans once you graduate.
 After 30 years, your loans will be written off, regardless of how much you have paid back.

-To help fund your studies, we offer non-repayabe scholarships to reward academic excellence, as well as musical or sporting talents, to both home and international students.
-Depending on your scholarship, you may be awarded a cash payment (often via a pre-paid card) or a discount on your tuition fees.
+To help fund your studies, we offer non-repayable scholarships to reward musical or sporting talents, to both home and international students.
 We also offer Maintenance and Care Leaver bursaries based on specific criteria.

 Finance information for NHS courses